OpaceDigitalAgency/stories/stories-backend/README.md

-# Stories API
+# Stories API and Admin UI

-A secure PHP API layer for connecting an Astro site to a MySQL/MariaDB database.
+A secure PHP API layer and admin interface for connecting an Astro site to a MySQL/MariaDB database.
 This API provides endpoints for all content types (stories, authors, blog posts, directory items, games, AI tools, tags) with proper security measures, CORS support, and pagination.

 ## Features

 - **Secure Authentication**: JWT-based authentication with role-based access control
 - **Content Endpoints**: Full CRUD operations for all content types
+- **Admin UI**: Browser-based interface for managing all content
 - **Security Measures**: Input validation, prepared statements, and XSS protection
 - **CORS Support**: Configured for Netlify-hosted Astro frontend
 - **Pagination**: Support for paginated responses with metadata